Click for homepage

 Former stay-behind radio instructor, 15 December 2013

-For obvious reasons, members of the network had to obtain strict secrecy during the operational years of the organisation (1946-1992).
+For obvious reasons, members of the network had to maintain strict secrecy during the operational years of the organisation (1946-1992).
 This continued after the network was dismantled in 1992.
-Although this is now over 25 years ago, the network has not been declassified by the authorities yet.
-Nevertheless some former members have recently decided to break their code of silence.
+Although it is now over 25 years ago, the network has not been declassified by the authorities yet.
+Nevertheless several former members have decided to break their code of silence.

 An example of such a former agent is Herman Schoemaker from Soest (Netherlands).
-He was a radio instructor of the Dutch stay-behind and worked for the network from the early 1960s right until the end in 1992.
-In June 2013 he graduated at the University of Utrecht with his paper about the Dutch stay-behind O&I [5].
+He was a radio instructor at O&I – the Dutch SBO – and worked for the network from the early 1960s right until the end in 1992.
+In June 2013 he graduated at the University of Utrecht with a thesis on the Dutch stay-behind O&I [5].

-On the last opening day of our special exhibition Secret Communications, in Duivendrecht (near Amsterdam) in November and December 2013, we had the honour of meeting Schoemaker and listen to his more than exiting Cold War stories.
+On the last opening day of our special exhibition Secret Communications, in Duivendrecht (near Amsterdam) in November and December 2013, we had the honour of meeting Schoemaker and listen to his exiting Cold War stories first hand.

 To our surprise, he was accompanied by two other former agents who were involved in the same type of work.
 Although one of them was an old friend of Schoemaker, he only learned about his involvement in the network when he accidently recognized his voice during a training.